meridianlabs-ai/inspect_viz/reference/inspect_viz.mark.html.md

 ```

 `data` [Data](inspect_viz.qmd#data) \| None
 The data source for the mark.
+If None, any of x, y, z, text can be
+provided as sequences.

 `y` [ChannelSpec](inspect_viz.mark.qmd#channelspec) \| [Param](inspect_viz.qmd#param)
 The vertical position channel specifying the text’s anchor point,
 typically bound to the *y* scale.
+When data is None, can be a sequence
+of y-coordinates.

 `x` [ChannelIntervalSpec](inspect_viz.mark.qmd#channelintervalspec) \| [Param](inspect_viz.qmd#param) \| None
 The horizontal position channel specifying the text’s anchor point,